-What is Two Weeks Notice?
+What Is Two Weeks' Notice?

 - Tell your boss first: Start by providing your notice to your boss.
 It may be tempting to avoid a face-to-face conversation, but whenever possible, it's best to give notice in person.
 It's up to you how many details you want to share about why you're leaving.
 At the end of the conversation, it's appropriate to shake hands.
-Next, you likely want to tell mentors, people you work with closely, and co-worker friends.
+Next, you will likely want to tell mentors, people you work with closely, and co-worker friends.
 At a certain point, your manager will tell your whole team.

 - Prepare a transition plan: While it is possible that when you give your notice, the company will immediately terminate your employment, it's also quite likely you'll wind up working for two more weeks.
 Managers and co-workers will likely be eager to get caught up on your various projects.
 Have a transition plan prepared to make your departure seamless.